 Is this the plague of our Generation Y?

 Fast-paced development and flexibility are part of our generation.
 They are not only required by our job market but can also be found in everything of our daily life, even as far as our romantic relationships.
-Being digital nomads, we also belong to the spearhead of happenings.
-After all, who lives more flexible than us?
+Being not bound to one location and earning our income online, we do belong to the spearhead of happenings.
+After all, who can live more flexible than us?

 Some are of the opinion, that this incredible fast-paced development and flexibility comply our zeitgeist.
 Others say it is a plague, which destroys us.
 It doesn’t matter how one thinks about it, obligation and commitment seem to be terms of a past age in our Generation Y.